 Bay View State Park.
 Credit: RosieTulips/Flickr CC

-Use the arrows above the images to browse through the parks, and don't everyone go at once.
+Use the arrows above the images to browse through the parks.